The Cosmic Expansion History from Line-Intensity Mapping

-Foregrounds and line-interlopers might degrade the results reported here, but we emphasize that spectral lines related to star formation are significantly brighter than the 21cm line in comparison to their sources of contamination.
-Moreover, in the coming years there will be several LIM observations which will overlap with galaxy surveys.
+Foregrounds and line-interlopers might degrade the results reported here, but {it is expected that they do not become an insurmountable limitation for spectral lines related to star formation.} Moreover, in the coming years there will be several LIM observations which will overlap with galaxy surveys.
 Cross-correlations between different tracers will make it possible to subtract this contamination from the LIM signals (see e.g., Refs.~\cite{Silva_Lyalpha,Sun_foregrounds}).
 Finally, we must emphasize that the luminosity functions of spectral lines at high redshift are still highly uncertain.
-Although using our methodology to disentangle between astrophysical and cosmological dependences, this should not bias the measurements~\cite{Bernal_IM}, it may certainly affect the precision of the measurement by modifying the signal-to-noise ratio if the amplitude of the LIM power spectrum turns out to be lower than assumed here.
+Although using our methodology to disentangle between astrophysical and cosmological dependences, this should not bias the measurements~\cite{Bernal_IM}, it may certainly affect their precision by modifying the signal-to-noise ratio if the amplitude of the LIM power spectrum turns out to be lower than assumed here.
 We have accounted for this by choosing line emission models whose predictions are neither too optimistic nor too conservative.

 To conclude, LIM experiments can provide precise and robust measurements of the BAO scale up to the epoch of reionization at $z\lesssim 9$.
 These observations will provide superb constraints on the expansion history of the Universe, probe models of exotic dark matter, dynamical dark energy, modified gravity, etc., and in general open a new discovery space in the high-redshift universe.